dbt-labs/dbt-event-logging/README.md

 ### Adapter support

-This package is currently compatible with dbt's BigQuery<sup>1</sup>, Snowflake, Redshift, and Postgres integrations.
+This package is currently compatible with dbt's BigQuery&lt;sup&gt;1&lt;/sup&gt;, Snowflake, Redshift, and Postgres integrations.

-<sup>1</sup> BigQuery support may only work when 1 thread is set in your `profiles.yml` file.
-Anything larger may result in "quota exceeded" errors.
+&lt;sup&gt;1&lt;/sup&gt; BigQuery support may only work when 1 thread is set in your `profiles.yml` file.
+Anything larger may result in &quot;quota exceeded&quot; errors.

 ### Migration guide

-#### v0.1.17 -> v0.2.0
+#### v0.1.17 -&gt; v0.2.0

 New columns were added in v0.2.0: